 - Information from high-tech devices on the truck, such as inclinometers, on-board computers, and GPS devices

-Steps to Take After a Truck Accident in Albuquerque
+What Are The Steps to Take After a Truck Accident in Albuquerque?

 Since commercial trucks are large and heavy vehicles, any collision between a truck and a motor vehicle can be devastating.
 After an accident, you may experience severe, debilitating injuries that require medical attention.

 Your first priority in these situations should be your health and safety.
-After the collision, stop your vehicle in a safe location and call 911 immediately.
-Seek medical attention and save all records from your hospitalization and subsequent treatments.
+After the collision:

 If you can move around the accident site safely and without further injury, you can also take steps to preserve evidence for your future claim.